 No expedited shipping

 Between its affordable prices, wide selection of scents, and powerful odor and stain removal capabilities, it’s easy to see why Dropps has won an excellent reputation for its sustainable laundry products.
 Rather than selling a single box with multiple different items, Dropps offers its kitchen, laundry, and other cleaning products for individual subscriptions based on how often you need them.
-Laundry subscriptions start at about $18 per delivery, with a suggested timeline of one box every four months and free delivery for any full-sized order.
+Laundry subscriptions start at about $18 per delivery, with a suggested timeline of one box every four months and free delivery for any full-sized order over $29.

 In addition to its odor- and stain-repellent liquid detergents, Dropps sells a color-safe bleach alternative—dubbed the Oxi Booster—that is especially tough on stains and smells.
 With a subscription, it’s roughly $19 for 64 ultra-concentrated pads.
 All Dropps products are made using eco-friendly ingredients with no animal testing.
 You can also count on your order being sent using carbon-neutral shipping and arriving in low-waste packaging.

 There are plenty of options when it comes to cleaning subscription services, but all of the top companies we chose have one thing in common: an eye on sustainability.
 From Blueland, which touts its reusable bottles and tablet refills as a primary selling point, to Branch Basics, an all-purpose solution with a squeaky-clean ingredient list, cleaning products that honor the earth while scrubbing your home seem to reign supreme.
 ThreeMain, for example, sells reusable aluminum containers for its standout bathroom cleaner.
 Dropps, an excellent option for stain removal due to its Oxi Boost bleach alternative, keeps things green with carbon-neutral shipping.
 And Cleancult, a top choice for laundry, offers dryer balls (an environmentally-friendly alternative to dryer sheets) in addition to its plant-based laundry detergents.